akkartik/mu/Readme.md

 details: http://akkartik.name/post/mu.
 Beware, it won't save your edits by default.
 But if you create a sub-directory called `lesson/` under `mu/` it will.
 If you turn that directory into a git repo with `git init`, it will also back up your changes each time you hit F4.
+Use the provided `new_lesson` script to take care of these details.

 Once you have a sandbox you can click on its result to mark it as expected: